 The Jumping-off Point in the life of Joanne Giang

 Joanne Giang made it right up to the senior management position during her corporate years.
 The company culture and supportive colleagues contributed to her accelerated growth.
 The training and support she received from her HR business partners were invaluable.
 It was the result of an organizational effort that she was able to overcome her cultural barriers and achieve 10% profitability for two consecutive years.
 This experience showed her that organizations can grow their bottom line when they focus on growing their people.

 To bridge the respective gaps, Joanne Giang started Braindom LLC to equip HR and organizations with tools and resources to build a people-centric culture to grow the business in a sustainable and scalable way.
 When she started the company in 2017, it offered HR compliance, benefits, and a focus on training and development.
 Its mission has always been to shift workforce culture to be more people-centric.
 In its experience, workplace benefits can attract good talent, but career development training will keep the good talent and grow with the organization.

-In the last couple of years, Braindom has had over a thousand people from small to large Fortune 500 companies go through its Leadership Program.
+In the last couple of years, Brandom has had over a thousand people from small to large Fortune 500 companies go through its Leadership Program.
 The personal growth and achievements of individuals include promotions, the confidence to voice their opinions, and bringing their best to teams that value their authentic voice.
-These achievements are motivating for me to keep doing what I do, and to build more workplace culture that invests in their people.
+These achievements are motivating me to keep doing what I do, and to build more workplace culture that invests in its people.